mesoform/concierge-app-playbook/README.md

-# Role to create a Concierge managed image
+# Role to create an image for a Concierge managed application
 ## Introduction
 The [Concierge Paradigm](http://www.mesoform.com/blog-listing/info/the-concierge-paradigm) is an extension of [The Autopilot Pattern](http://autopilotpattern.io), which is a powerful method of automating the management